 The SensorPush app is one of the most user-friendly on the market.
 It’s very straightforward to connect with the sensors, create alerts and view the data history.
 However, having to organize the additional WiFi Gateway and a mobile hotspot might be too much of a hassle for some users.
 If that doesn’t bother you and you’d like to add multiple temperature monitors in your RV, then the SensorPush will be the most cost-effective solution for doing so.

 The RV PetSafety Temperature Monitor is a cellular device that has been purpose-built for monitoring pets in RVs.
-The device will monitor the temperature inside your RV and can send alerts via text, email or in-app notifications when the cabin exceeds the limits you have set.
-The RV PetSafety monitor can send alerts for temperature, low battery, and loss of cellular connection.
+The device will monitor the temperature inside your RV and can send alerts via text and email (to up to 5 users) or through in-app notifications when the cabin exceeds the limits you have set.
+The RV PetSafety monitor can send alerts for temperature, low battery, loss of cellular connection, and loss of power.
 It also has a GPS tracker for complete peace of mind when you leave your pet alone in your RV.

-The device uses the AT&T and T-Mobile cellular networks for connectivity and is powered by a wall outlet or USB port.
-It also has a backup battery that will last approximately 24-48 hours if there is a power outage.
+The device uses the 4G Verizon cellular network for connectivity and is powered by a wall outlet with the included USB adapter.
+It also has a backup battery that will last approximately 2 days if there is a power outage and it will alert you if your RV's power goes out.

 Setup is straightforward, and there is even a peel-and-stick mounting bracket system allowing you to attach it to the interior wall of your RV where it is the least intrusive.
 The included app—which works on both iPhone and Android phones—has a clean and simple design making it easy to create alerts and modify any settings.